sbz/elfdbg/README.md

 make && sudo make install
 ```

-If your on Linux, use `make -f GNUMakefile` to specify the GNU Makefile.
+If your on Linux, use `make` also build using the GNU Makefile.

 ## Test